 This means when we see the market dive 10%, it isn't “normal” but it's also not cause for incredible alarm (if you want to know why no cause for alarm, email me, the explanation goes beyond the scope of this post).

 We do however know that the market will likely return something much better in the near future.
 In fact, since the 1980's every time the market has gone negative, it has turned around and returned over 20% in the following year (there is an exception from 2000-2002 when the S&P remained negative for 3 straight years).

-So we begin at 7%, we then get 0 since the market dropped 10%, and let's say the market comes back (regresses to the mean) moving 15% we'd get 14%.
+So we begin at 7%, we then get 0 since the market dropped 10%, and let's say the market comes back (regresses to the mean) moving 15% we'd get 11%.
 So, if I were in market my return would be 7%, -10%, and 15%.
-The IUL is 7%, 0%, and 14%.
+The IUL is 7%, 0%, and 11%.

 Let's Look at the Compound Annual Growth Rate

 If I had a $100,000 investment in the stock market I'd wind up at $110,745 at the end of year 3.
 That's 3.46% CAGR.
-On the IUL I'm at $121,980 or 6.85% CAGR.
+On the IUL I'm at $118,770 or 5.90% CAGR.

 Let's be careful here.
-This is not to infer that indexing is better than simply investing in the stock market or trying to mimic the S&P. What you should be able to take away is this: the stock market had a really bad decade, indexing didn't despite being subject to movements in the stock market.
-This further highlights the fact that indexing is a market neutral strategy.
+This is not to infer that indexing is better than simply investing in the stock market or trying to mimic the S&P. What you should be able to take away is this: the stock market does experience bad stretches of time.

 Keep in Mind Safety is Still a Major Concern